 Now let’s see how David and the Groupon team approach mobile app performance testing.

-Instead of monkeys with stopwatches, we are using a combination of RoboRemote and Testdroid.
+Instead of monkeys with stopwatches, we are using a combination of RoboRemote and Bitbar Testing.
 RoboRemote is a remote control test framework for Android that utilizes uiautomator and Robotium to control the application under test.
-RoboRemote sets application state, closes or restarts the application, monitors android debug bridge (ADB) logs and performs other steps necessary for repeatable and reliable tests.
+RoboRemote sets application state closes or restarts the application, monitor android debug bridge (ADB) logs and performs other steps necessary for repeatable and reliable tests.

-Testdroid gives us the ability to run our automation on real devices whenever we want to.
-With the tools provided we can see useful information like cpu and memory usage after our tests conclude.
+Bitbar Testing gives us the ability to run our automation on real devices whenever we want to.
+With the tools provided, we can see useful information like CPU and memory usage after our tests conclude.
 Also we have the peace of mind that the devices will be available and managed for us.
 No one has to go into a room with a wall full of devices just to reboot one that was behaving erratically.
 We always know that we can walk into the office in the morning and see the results of our test automation.
-In other words, Testdroid gives us an efficient and reliable set of monkeys for our app performance test needs.
+In other words, Bitbar Testing gives us an efficient and reliable set of monkeys for our app performance test needs.

 What is Being Measured?